sametkosum/RT1_assignment2/README.md

     	roscore

-The RT1_assignment2.launch file for the assignment can be found in the "launch" folder within the "assignment_2_2022" directory.
-To start the simulation, use the following command:
+The RT1_assignment2.launch file for the assignment can be located in the "launch" folder within the "assignment_2_2022" directory.
+To initiate the simulation, utilize the following command:

     	roslaunch assignment_2_2022 RT1_assignment2.launch